The following guide addresses some of the common issues you may come across when trying to install inFlow.

 This means that the component Microsoft .NET Framework 4.5.2 needs to be installed on your computer.
 This is more common on Windows 7 and older, because the newer operating systems already have this installed automatically.

-Error: “Oops!
-We’ve had a problem installing inFlow”
+Error: “Looks like there was a problem installing inFlow”

 This means that an unknown error occurred when attempting to install inFlow or one of its prerequisites (e.g. SQL Server).